hashicorp/terraform-provider-aws/website/docs/d/ecs_cluster.html.markdown

 * `pending_tasks_count` - The number of pending tasks for the ECS Cluster
 * `running_tasks_count` - The number of running tasks for the ECS Cluster
 * `registered_container_instances_count` - The number of registered container instances for the ECS Cluster
+* `capacity_providers` - The capacity providers registered with the ECS Cluster.
+* `default_capacity_provider_strategy` The default capacity providers for the ECS Cluster.
 * `setting` - The settings associated with the ECS Cluster.